rammpeter/oracle_benchmarks/compression_index_access/README.md

 - Creation time: Time effort for CREATE INDEX
 - Access time range scan: Avg. time for accessing all partitions with filter ```Warengruppe_ID=:x AND Lgr_Bereich_ID=:y```
 - Gets/row range scan: Avg. consistent gets per row accessing all partitions with filter ```Warengruppe_ID=:x AND Lgr_Bereich_ID=:y```
-- Access time unique scan: Access time for one unique scan, average over one access for each of the 2266 partitions
+- Access time unique scan: Access time for one unique scan, average over one access for each of the 2266 partitions containing data for the filter condition
-- Gets/row unique scan: Avg. consistent gets per row for one unique scan, average over one access for each of the 2266 partitions
+- Gets/row unique scan: Avg. consistent gets per row for one unique scan, average over one access for each of the 2266 partitions containing data for the filter condition

 |Compression|Column order  | Size     | Creation time | Access time range scan |Gets/row range scan| Access time unique scan | Gets/row unique scan |
 |---|---|----------|---------------|---|---|-------------------------|----------------------|